Work with us!

 - Excellent interpersonal skills within a multinational context;

-- Being action-oriented, self-motivated, responsible, creative and willing to take initiative;
+- Being action-oriented, self-motivated, responsible and willing to take initiative;

 - Having an eye for detail and knowing to keep to deadlines (even under pressure);

 - Creative and strategic thinking.

 - Reports to: Policy and Advocacy Coordinator, Communication and Campaign Coordinator

 - Location: Rue de l’industrie 10, 1000 Brussels, Belgium.
 Home-working possible until current COVID-19 measures are in place.
 The applicant must be legally resident in Belgium to be eligible for the position.

 - Type of contract: Contrat d’Immersion Professionnelle or Erasmus+ placement, subject to approval by relevant authority.